-Licensed electrical inspector (LEI) responsibilities
+Licensed Electrical Inspector (LEI) responsibilities

-As a Licensed Electrical Inspector (LEI), you have regulatory responsibilities
+As a Licensed Electrical Inspector (LEI), you have regulatory responsibilities.

-An LEI must:
+A LEI must:

 - upon receipt, sign your LEI licence card